Vladikamira/pihole-parental-control/README.md

 ## Idea
 Go service that:
 - Periodically checks statistics.
-- Checks every 1 minute for YouTube related queries.
+- Checks every 1 minute for YouTube (or any other service) related queries.
 - If the counter is greater than the limit -> block the client.
 - Resets the counter at midnight.

+Domains for other services/web sites can be found here: https://github.com/v2fly/domain-list-community/blob/master/data

 ## Requirements